Police operation finds 36 people having 'private celebration' at unlicensed entertainment outlet in factory unit

 Five massage establishments were found to be operating without a valid licence, said SPF.

-“One unlicensed public entertainment outlet was also found to be operating from a factory unit with 36 patrons, aged between 7 and 66, having a private celebration.
+“One unlicensed public entertainment outlet was also found to be operating from a factory unit with 36 patrons, aged between seven and 66, having a private celebration.

 “Police are investigating the two organisers, aged 50 and 58, for providing public entertainment without a valid licence.